Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 +1: Main drive that's being ghosted (0 = A:, etc)
 ```

-If a drive number larger than the maximum drive number supported by the system is specified, an .IDRV error will be returned.
+If a drive number larger than the maximum drive number supported by the system is specified, an `.IDRV` error will be returned.
 Note that if a drive number is specified which is legal in Nextor, but is currently not assigned to any driver, then no error will be returned, but an empty information block will be returned (the drive status byte should be checked).

 The "first device sector number" is the absolute device sector number that is treated as the first logical sector for the drive; usually it is either the starting sector of a device partition, or the device absolute sector zero, if the device has no partitions.
 Note that you can't test this value against zero to check whether the drive is assigned to a block device on a Nextor driver or not (use the “drive status” field for this purpose).

-A drive can also be attached to a device with no partition assigned yet: this happens at boot time for removable devices that are offline and for devices that don't hold any mappable filesystem (a partition is then searched automatically on each access to the drive until one is found).
-For such drives the "first device sector number" field doesn't contain meaningful information: right after boot it will contain FFFFFFFFh, but this exact value shouldn't be relied upon.
+A drive can also be attached to a device with no partition assigned yet: this happens at boot time for removable devices that are offline and for devices that don't hold any mappable filesystem (a partition is then searched automatically on each access to the drive until one is found), and also when [the `_MAPDRV` function](#312-map-a-drive-letter-to-a-driver-and-device-_mapdrv-7ch) is used to map a drive to its default value if the chosen device has no mappable filesystem.
+For such drives the "first device sector number" field contains the special value FFFFFFFFh, which doesn't represent an actual device sector number.

 The "start cluster" and "start sector" fields for mounted files were introduced in Nextor 2.1.1.
 Currently, they will always contain meaningful information, but in future versions of Nextor this might not be true (because non-FAT filesystems with no concept of "clusters" get supported, or for any other reason) and in these cases the fields will have a value of zero.
 These fields will also be returned as zero in versions of Nextor older than 2.1.1, therefore application programs using this function call should always verify that the values of these fields are non-zero before using them.